Blog 104. Endings and Grief: Take Heed – This Is What Divorce (Or Separation) Is Mostly About.

 And revelations can unfortunately create a ripple effect of all sorts of emotions from feelings of failure, loss, anger, rage, resentment, sadness and grief and this could even lead to depression.
 But then again, you may feel nothing of the sort.
 You may feel utter relief and joy.
 However, even if you do feel gleeful, for many there is still a sadness – a sadness for what might’ve been, and a sadness for what wasn’t.

 But also, when two people have worked together towards a common goal, which then comes to an end, it can cost not only in emotional anguish, it can also cost either both of you or one of you, a lot of money.
 And children may be caught up in this emotional mess too.

 Unfortunately, most divorces usually land up becoming very messy and also very expensive.
+Once the divorce gets underway, all sorts of emotions can get stirred and this is when money becomes a bargaining tool.
+And this is often what can lengthen the process as finances get argued over.
 This is why some lawyers specialise in divorce because the costs are known to be extremely lucrative.

 However, the main reasons for a messy divorce is often due to:

 1) Property and/or financial issues.